Today's Articles

 With his team, "Slappy" was first introduced to Californians, making his West Coast debut in Los Angeles at the Orpheum Theatre along with Louis Armstrong.
 After "Two Zephyrs" came "Lewis and White," his second successful comedy team.
 "Lewis and White" traveled together for several years, appeared with such greats as Johnny Otis, and made a television appearance on The Morey Amsterdam Show.

 The team with which he is best known is "Redd Foxx and 'Slappy' White."
 Foxx and White met in Harlem in 1947 and formed a comedy team.
 They toured from coast to coast with the Billy Eckstine Orchestra for over four years.
-Some years before, White had met and married Pearl Bailey when both of them were still relatively unknown professionally.
+White had met and married Pearl Bailey some years before when both were still relatively unknown professionally.
 Bailey's career was on the way up.
 She was performing in the better nightclubs while White was still struggling in lesser venues.
 The marriage was in trouble at the time White and Foxx first met.
 The couple divorced.
-Years later, when White and dancer Bill Bailey, who was Pearl's brother, teamed up for an act, White joked that the act would be billed as "Rev. Bill Bailey and his ex-brother-in-law."
+Years later, when White and dancer Bill Bailey, Pearl's brother, teamed up for an act, White joked that the act would be billed as "Rev. Bill Bailey and his ex-brother-in-law."
 He was once also married to Rock and Roll Hall of Fame inductee LaVern Baker.

 Slappy White died of a heart attack at his Brigantine, New Jersey home on November 7, 1995.
 He had no children from either of his marriages.
 White enjoyed a minor renaissance after his death owing to bootleg recordings of Friars' Club roasts that became available through comedy record outlets.
 His name was used on an episode of Seinfeld entitled "The Money," in which Seinfeld uses "Slappy White" as his name.
 On June 25, 2019, The New York Times Magazine listed Slappy White among hundreds of artists whose material was reportedly destroyed in the 2008 Universal fire.